TonyGravagno/react-mui-wrapper-tests/README.md

 Unfortunately, linting is done during editing, before the build, so unless the path is correct during the edit, there might not be a build.

-At this point, this is a highly volatile branch, doesn't even compile, but I'm hoping to use this structure.